Testing Treatment With Ipilimumab and Nivolumab Compared to Treatment With Ipilimumab Alone in Advanced Melanoma

 III.
 To evaluate the overall survival (OS) of patients in each treatment arm.
 IV.
 To evaluate the toxicity profile of patients in each treatment arm.

-- To assess the marginal prognostic value of baseline T-cell density, T-cell receptor (TCR) clonality, mutational load, and messenger ribonucleic acid (mRNA) expression levels in terms of response.
+- To assess the marginal prognostic value of baseline T-cell density, T-cell receptor (TCR) clonality, mutational load, messenger ribonucleic acid (mRNA) and other phenotypical expression levels, and circulating tumor deoxyribonucleic acid (DNA) in terms of response.

 II.
-To assess the joint prognostic value of T-cell density, TCR clonality, and mutational load, and mRNA expression levels in terms of response.
+To assess the joint prognostic value of T-cell density, TCR clonality, and mutational load, mRNA and other phenotypical expression levels, and circulating tumor DNA in terms of response.

 III.
 To identify T-cell poor subtype(s) that are associated with response.